 As a school psychologist, I would have introduced mediation whether or not the school had tiered systems of support; however, I am very pleased to present “before and after” school-wide data that shows a significant reduction in overall suspensions and disciplinary referrals across all demographic groups resulting from Centennial’s implementation of MTSS.
 Teacher-student mediation, and later student mediation had the strongest outcomes among all Tier II supports.
 Hence, the data indicate that mediation fits in well and factored into the overall success of Centennial’s positive supports.

-Go here to read the early reviews of Restore the Respect, see the full table of contents, and preorder your copy.
+Go here to explore Restore the Respect and order your copy.